1 Samuel 1 – The Birth of Samuel

 2. (21-23) Hannah keeps the child until he is weaned.

 Now the man Elkanah and all his house went up to offer to the LORD the yearly sacrifice and his vow.
 But Hannah did not go up, for she said to her husband, “Not until the child is weaned; then I will take him, that he may appear before the LORD and remain there forever.”
-And Elkanah her husband said to her, “Do what seems best to you; wait until you have weaned him.
+So Elkanah her husband said to her, “Do what seems best to you; wait until you have weaned him.
 Only let the LORD establish His word.”
-So the woman stayed and nursed her son until she had weaned him.
+Then the woman stayed and nursed her son until she had weaned him.

 a.
 Until the child is weaned: In that culture, a child was usually not weaned until two years of age, or sometimes three years.
 It is reasonable to assume that Hannah was in no hurry to wean Samuel.